MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winui.md

 Our team is currently building more WebView2 APIs.
 For more information on the current state of WebView2 APIs, see the [WebView2 spec][GithubMicrosoftUiXamlSpecsWebview2].

 > [!NOTE]
-> The WinRT CoreWebView2 object may not be available at the time we ship the WebView2 APIs.
+> The WinRT CoreWebView2 object may not be available at the time the WebView2 APIs ship.
 To understand which APIs are available to WebView2 controls, see [WebView2 Spec][GithubMicrosoftUiXamlSpecsWebview2] for a list of the APIs that are available.

 For more information about WebView2 capabilities, see [WebView2 Concepts and How-To guides][Webview2IndexNextSteps], and the [WebView2 samples repo][GithubMicrosoftedgeWebview2samplesMain].